 With traffic flow of more than 60,000 vehicles a day, and travel time delays during peak periods, once completed, the upgrade will improve connectivity, capacity and safety for all users.

-The current final design of the intersection upgrade is below.
+The final design of the intersection upgrade is below.

-Bedford formed a Realignment Engagement Committee to work with the government, local council and other relevant authorities, with the core responsibilities of ensuring that everyone who comes to Bedford’s Panorama site is kept safe while the works are underway, and that the best possible outcomes for our Clients and Staff and Bedford are achieved.
+Bedford formed a Realignment Engagement Committee to work with the government, local council and other relevant authorities, with the core responsibilities of ensuring that everyone who comes to Bedford’s Panorama site is kept safe while the works are underway, and that the best possible outcomes for our Clients, Staff and Bedford as a whole are achieved.

-Commencing in March 2020, pre-construction works are well underway.
-There is a huge amount of work being undertaken by all stakeholders of this project, most of that work fortunately will not have an impact on our Clients and Staff or visitors to our site.
+Commencing in March 2020, pre-construction works are nearly complete.
+There is a huge amount of work being undertaken by all stakeholders of this project, most of that work fortunately will not have an impact on our Clients, Staff or visitors to our site.
 However, some of those works will be visible and impact our day-to-day activities.
 Those works have required: